AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 ### Script Editor:
 - Replaced "Search Flag" with "Search any command".
-- Removed script cmd buttons.
+- Fixed Text Search and Replace (Results can be double-clicked).
+- Replaced Script Macro buttons with a Script Navigator.
 - You can now choose the preferred number format.
-- Added script navigator.
 - Level scripts can be cleared with a button click.
-- The Script Editor can identify and report some errors.
+- The Script Editor can identify and report syntax errors.
-- Fixed problem with backward jumps.
+- Fixed backward address jumps.
-- Fixed Text Search and Replace (Results can be double-clicked).
 - Improved search speed.
 - Fixed script export button.

 ### Text Editor:
-- Added New Movement names and changed some of the old ones.
+- Lines can be moved up and down
 - Fixed export button.
 - Added option to show row numbers as hex.
 - Fixed Text Search and Replace (Results can be double-clicked).
 - Improved search speed.
 - Added support for Chinese text.

-### Camera Editor:
+### New Camera Editor:
 You can easily change the default camera position in game.

-### Trainer Editor:
+### New Trainer Editor:
 Change the Trainer Class, Party, Movesets, AIs and Items of any Trainer in the game.

-### Table Editor [HGSS only]:
+### New Table Editor:
 - Conditional Music Table: allows you to pick a different Header music to play when a specific flag is set.
+[HGSS only]
 - Pre-Battle Effects: you can now associate many different VS. Sequences and Battle tracks to any Trainer Classes or Pokémon.